Impulse2020/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Enclosing a function into another function.
+Or more simply put putting a function inside another function in a parent child relationship like nesting.

 2. Study the following code, then answer the questions below.

 ```js